GoogleCloudPlatform/app-maven-plugin/USER_GUIDE.md

 function.
 Download and install it before running any tasks.

 ## App Engine Standard
-The plugin will include App Engine standard features if you include an `appengine-web.xml` in `src/main/webapp/WEB-INF/`, otherwise it will assume it is an [App Engine flexible](#app-engine-flexible) application.
+The plugin will target the App Engine standard environment if you include an `appengine-web.xml` in `src/main/webapp/WEB-INF/`, otherwise it will assume it is an [App Engine flexible][#app-engine-flexible] application.

 ### Goals
 For App Engine standard, the plugin exposes the following goals :